-The tartines morning buns in the photo above are made of the croissant dough recipe that I am sharing today.
+The chocolate croissants in the photo above are made of the croissant dough recipe that I am sharing today.
 They are amazing, so flaky and buttery!

-I have seen croissant recipes that uses a starter.
+I have seen croissant recipes that use a starter.
 I have seen some using fresh yeast.
 I have seen some using a combination of flours.
-This recipe wins over them because it is simpler, and straightforward.
+This recipe wins over them because it is simpler and straightforward.
 It is a perfect fit for me.

 Croissant Dough: The Process